anilpras/AzureAppService-AutoHeal/README.md

-# AzureAppService-Query AutoHeal for all the sites under a subscription
+# Fetch AutoHeal setting for sites belongs to a subscription
 How to know if 'auto heal' is enabled for all the site within the subscription